-Once the decision has been made to get a pet rabbit, the next decision is to figure out the best way to house her.
-There's a lot to consider between the type and size of the cage, as well as whether she will live indoors or outside.
-The following info will help you choose the right cage for your new pet.
+Once the decision has been made to get a pet rabbit, the next step is to find the best rabbit cage to house your future pet.
+There's a lot to consider between the type and size of rabbit cage needed, as well as whether the bunny will live indoors or outside.
+Use these tips to choose the right cage.

 Rabbits are kept both inside and outside, but which is best?
 Where are rabbits happier?
 The answer seems to be that the best of both worlds will make your rabbit the happiest.
 While rabbits can be outdoor animals, living in extreme elements can be too much for their health.
 A great option would be to have the rabbit live primarily inside with her owners but be let outside for sun and fun in a safe enclosure whenever the opportunity arises.